shauryashaurya/ML_Intro/readme.md

 2. A tutorial workbook.
 2. A solution workbook.
 You can start with the empty notebook, follow the tutorial and end up with the solution.

+## Topics:
+Here are all the bits we will cover:
+- Decision Trees - CART
+- Decision Trees - C4.5 and C5
+- Dimensionality Reduction - PCA
+- Dimensionality Reduction - LDA
+- Clustering - K-Means and K-Medians
+- Regression - Linear Regression
+- Regression - Logistic Regression
+- Measures of success -

 ## ML vs AI - a quick rant
 I come across this question again and again.